Nova636/hungary/school-material/proverb.md

 094 ★ Nem szokta a cigány a szántást.

+***EN:***
-The gypsy is not accustomed to ploughing.
+- The gypsy is not accustomed to ploughing.
-'He is compelled to do something, he was previously reluctant to do.'
+- He is compelled to do something, he was previously reluctant to do.

 ***CN:***